-PacificSource considers the use of bone morphogenetic proteins (e.g., INFUSE®) with a spinal fusion device (i.e., cage) medically necessary for single-level lumbar spinal fusion procedures when ALL of the following criteria is met:
+PacificSource considers the use of bone morphogenetic proteins (e.g., INFUSE®) with a spinal fusion device (i.e., cage) medically necessary for lumbar spinal fusion procedures when ALL of the following criteria is met:

-- 1. BMP is requested for single-level spinal fusion - 2.
-Member is skeletally mature - 3.
-Member has tried/failed at least six (6) months of conservative treatment - 4.
-Member does not have greater than Grade I spondylolisthesis at the involved level - 5.
-Member has degenerative disc disease at one or more lumbar level(s) L2-S1 - 6.
+- 1. Member is skeletally mature; - 2.
+Member has tried/failed at least six (6) months of non-operative treatment; - 3.
+Member does not have greater than Grade I spondylolisthesis at the involved level; - 4.
+Member has degenerative disc disease at one or more lumbar level(s) L2-S1; - 5.
 Use of autograft is not feasible for one or more of the following reasons: - a.
 Member has received a previous autograft and is not a candidate for further autograft procedures because the tissue is no longer available or is insufficient for the intended purpose - b.
 Member is deemed an unacceptable candidate for autograft for ANY of the following reasons: - Over 65 years of age - Excessive risk of anatomic disruption (including fracture) from harvesting of an autograft - Member has co-morbidities or health-related behaviors (e.g., current tobacco use, chronic steroid use, osteoporosis, malnutrition, obesity, diabetes, pseudoarthrosis, etc.) which increases the risk of an autograft - Presence of an infection or fracture which prevents harvesting of an autograft